docsforadobe/illustrator-scripting-guide/docs/jsobjref/Document.md

 **Description**

-The document’s name (not the complete file path to the document).
+The document's name (not the complete file path to the document).

 **Type**